serucee/github-actions/README.md

 # github-actions
 ## General information
+Test repo to play around with github actions

 /.github/workflows contains the currently used workflows
 /testing_workflows contains workflows that are currently beeing evaluated, tested, or kept to play around